 by Jason P., Director of Engineering at Shotzoom

-First let’s dig a little deeper into the hardware and operation of each device to understand the technical limits.
+Here's a deeper look into the hardware and operation of each Watch to understand it's current technical limits.

 Apple Watch Series 1